 The Countess of Radnor is our patron.
 The Countess is involved in all aspects of Horatio’s Garden and is also a volunteer, supporting patients who use the garden.

 “I only wish I had known Horatio Chapple better as what essentially has been developed on the back of his initial research and furthermore in his memory is such an outstanding legacy.
-Horatio’s Garden continues to grow and to offer support in many areas to patients with spinal cord injuries.
+Horatio’s Garden charity continues to grow and to offer support in many areas to patients with spinal cord injuries.
 It is such a huge privilege to be patron of such an inspiring charity.
-Long may the garden grow and all that it has to offer.”
+Long may the gardens grow and all that they have to offer.”

 Olivia is the co-founder and chair of the trustees of Horatio’s Garden charity.
 Horatio was her eldest son.